 As it is, the NHTSA reports motorcyclists are 26 times more likely to die in a crash than someone riding in a passenger vehicle.
 They are also five times as likely to be injured.

 For obvious reasons, these accidents primarily happen at intersections.
-At-fault drivers are usually:
+Our Fort Lauderdale lawyers know that at-fault drivers are usually:

 - Passing another vehicle that is waiting for oncoming traffic